-Included in the balance of total unrecognized tax benefits at December 31, 2009 and 2010, are potential benefits of \$7,821 thousand and \$6,286 thousand, respectively that if recognized, would reduce the Company's effective tax rate.
-No interest and penalties related to unrecognized tax benefits were recorded by the Company for the years ended December 31, 2008, 2009 and 2010.
+Included in the balance of total unrecognized tax benefits at December 31, 2010 and 2011, are potential benefits of \$6,286 thousand and \$128 thousand, respectively that if recognized, would reduce the Company's effective tax rate.
+No interest and penalties related to unrecognized tax benefits were recorded by the Company for the years ended December 31, 2009, 2010 and 2011.
 The Company's major taxing jurisdiction is Taiwan.
-Except for Himax Semiconductor and Himax Analogic, whose income tax returns have been examined by the ROC tax authorities through 2008, all other Taiwan subsidiaries' income tax returns have been examined and assessed by the ROC tax authorities through 2007.
-The tax years 2008, 2009 and 2010 remain open to examination by the ROC tax authorities.
-Taiwanese entities are customarily examined by the tax authorities and it is possible that a future examination will result in a positive or negative adjustment to the Company's unrecognized tax benefits within the next 12 months; however, management is unable to estimate a range of the tax benefits or detriment as of December 31, 2010.
+All Taiwan subsidiaries' income tax returns have been examined and assessed by the ROC tax authorities through 2009.
+The tax year 2010 remains open to examination by the ROC tax authorities.
+Taiwanese entities are customarily examined by the tax authorities and it is possible that a future examination will result in a positive or negative adjustment to the Company's unrecognized tax benefits within the next 12 months; however, management is unable to estimate a range of the tax benefits or detriment as of December 31, 2011.